ruslanpetunin/o10r-pp-flow/README.md

-# orchestrator-pp-flow
+# o10r-pp-flow

-`orchestrator-pp-flow` is a TypeScript library that helps you build your own payment page.
+`o10r-pp-flow` is a TypeScript library that helps you build your own payment page.

 It provides a flow object with all the necessary methods, data, and events required to initialize and complete a payment process.